tryton/tryton/modules/sale_advance_payment/tests/scenario_advance_payment.rst

     >>> purchase_request.quantity
     10.0

-Testing advance payment conditions exception handling
+Testing advance payment lines exception handling
 -----------------------------------------------------

 Create a sale with this term::